Couplemate Trailer Parts.

 50mm Square x 4″ Drop Axle

-How Can Drop Plate breakages be Minimised
+How Can Drop Plate breakages be minimised

-The hollow electric drop axle assembly in the right-hand image has a 32mm thick drop plate.
+The hollow electric drop axle assembly in the right-hand image has a 32mm-thick drop plate.

 © Stephen Wotherspoon, 14th April 2020